 Those who speak and understand limited or no English

 NCLB was controversial.
-Here’s an overview of how the law affected students with learning and attention issues.
+Here’s an overview of how the law affected students with learning and thinking differences.

 NCLB: Holding Schools Accountable